fajlarabbee/assignment-one/README.md

 > - Average greater than or equal 50 is 'C'
 > - Average greater than or equal 33 is 'D'
 > - Otherwise 'F'

+### Task 4: Even or Odd Checker
+- This script checks and returns if the given number is 'Even' Or 'Odd'
+- It uses HTML form for the input value.